 Serving New Hampshire Since 1908

-Committed to Protecting the People in Our Community
+Committed to Protecting the Residents of Concord, NH

 Upton & Hatfield, LLP in Concord is known among our clients and our peers as a personal injury team with as much compassion as we have experience.
 Given that our law firm was founded in 1908, this is saying something about how much we genuinely care about helping our clients.
 We see everyone who comes to our firm as a friend and neighbor in need, not a case number or a chance to earn a paycheck.
 This intentional approach to casework has steered us to countless victories across the decades.
 Let us see if it can make all the difference for your personal injury case, too.